 - Age 7 (KS2) to 18 yrs: 1:10

 Teachers and adults fulfilling these ratios are admitted free of charge, as well as adults needed for 1:1 assistance.

 Additional adults will be charged the standard group rate which is currently £7.50 per adult.

 We ask that schools arrive no later than 10:30am.

 What should I do on arrival?

-When your school party arrives, please report to the main visitor reception where a member of the education team will come to meet you.
-Please note that access is via the museum car park – care should be taken as noted in the museum risk assessment.
+When your school party arrives, please report to the main visitor reception where a member of the learning team will come to meet you.
+Please note that access is via the museum car park and care should be taken.

 What happens if I am late or have to cancel?

 Please call the museum on 020 8568 4757 as soon as possible if you are going to be late for a visit.

 We regret that no refunds can be given for cancellations made less than a week in advance of your visit.
 If a cancellation has to be made due to exceptional circumstances, every effort will be made to reschedule your visit.